trojan-gfw/trojan/docs/usage.md

 in your console.
 Trojan will not terminate if you leave it in the background.

 Make sure your [config file](config) is valid.
-Configure trojan is not trivial: there are several ideas you need to understand and several pitfalls you might fall into.
+Configuring trojan is not trivial: there are several ideas you need to understand and several pitfalls you might fall into.
 Unless you are an expert, you shouldn't configure a trojan server all by yourself.

 Here, I will present a list of things you should do before you start trojan server: